mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/queue`

-Show content of the task queue.
+Show content of the launch queue.

 ##### Example